 Tips for Brushing

 As any parent of young children knows, getting children to do things they don't want to do is a real challenge.
 Instilling good brushing habits is no different.
-If you're having trouble in this area, SRD on 5th has some suggestions for you.
+If you're having trouble in this area, Treehouse Children's Dentistry has some suggestions for you.

 The American Academy of Pediatric Dentistry suggests you start brushing your child's teeth right when the first one emerges or at 6 months, whichever happens first.
 You should brush your child's teeth or assist them while they do it until they are 8 years old and assist with flossing until the child turns 10.